flokli/pynq/README.md

  - copy over ssh pubkey
  - profit!

-## Caveats
-We tried programming without Xilinx' PS7 IP Core (yosys only synthesizing, Vivado for place and route).

-We were able to get some somewhat working FPGA bitstreams, but the PS "stalled"
-- serial didn't react anymore, and we could only get it back by pressing the "PROG" switch, which resets the PL and causes DONE to be de-asserted.

-However, some other connections still seemed to be broken, as the kernel couldn't actually access its root filesystem anymore - requiring a reboot.

 ## Build bitstreams
 bitstreams can be produced by invoking xilinx-bootgen with a text file, which contains some syntactic sugar and effectively points to the .bit file, which